semantic-flow/sflo-dendron-notes/sflo.conv.claude.2025-07-11-flow-cli-api-design-strategy.md

     <iframe src="_unified-dataset/_current/complete-node.trig"></iframe>
   </div>
 </div>
-This gives you a clean way to say "this is what the complete node looked like at this point in time" while maintaining the provenance of which specific component versions contributed to that state (.9).RetryDthe unified dataset is like a component.
+This gives you a clean way to say "this is what the complete node looked like at this point in time" while maintaining the provenance of which specific flow versions contributed to that state (.9).RetryDthe unified dataset is like a component.
 But is it a component?EditGreat question! (.9) It's walking and talking like a component, but there's a fundamental difference:
 Components vs Unified Dataset
 Components are Inputs
 _data-component/     # User creates/edits data